Vic-Warden/Digital-Life-Hipper-Monitoring/docs/learning/journalVictor.md

 # Learning Journal
 This file contains the learning journal with the learning story's of Victor.

-04/06
+## 04/06 As a student I want to learn when I need to use the avarage and the median so that I can correctly analyze and interpret data for my user stories

-When I wanted to do my user story, I see I'll meet a problem, a math's problem to be exact because I need to be sure wich mesures I can use, when I need to use the average, median, quartiles, mode...
+When I started writing my user story, I realized I would encounter a math problem, to be exact.
+I need to be sure which measures I can use and when I should use the average, median, quartiles...
-I did some research about the average, median...

 [Average](https://en.wikipedia.org/wiki/Average)
 [Median](https://en.wikipedia.org/wiki/Median)